xmercerweiss/Budgeteer/README.md

 # Budgeteer
 ## Releases
 ### Version 1.1
-- Decimals are now separated using periods rather than spaces/
+- Decimals are now separated using periods rather than spaces.
-- Groupings of 1,000 are now separated with a single, low-9 quotation mark "‚" rather than a space, as it resembles a standard comma but will not cause errors in CSV data.
+- Groupings of 1,000 are now separated with a single low-9 quotation mark "‚" rather than a space, as it resembles a standard comma but will not cause errors in CSV data.
 - Directly adjacent rows with the same title will now be combined into a single row.
 ### Version 1.0
 Initial release.